kmjenniferng/oracle-company-db-project/README.md

 left join (select employee_id, sum(total_sales) as total_sales
 from works_with group by employee_id) emp_total_sales on (emp.id = emp_total_sales.employee_id);
 ```
-This yearly [report](https://github.com/kmjenniferng/oracle-company-db-project/blob/main/employees_sum_of_total_sales_yearly_report.xls) will show employee id, employee first name, employee last name, a branch that an employee belongs to, manager name of each employee, sum of total sales of each employee has.
+This yearly [report](https://github.com/kmjenniferng/oracle-company-db-project/blob/main/employees_sum_of_total_sales_yearly_report.xls) will show employee id, employee first name, employee last name, a branch that an employee belongs to, manager name of each employee, sum of total sales for each employee has.